 - Strengthen the plantar fascia: strengthening exercises.

-I have learned that it was a combination of treatments that have helped me recover from plantar fasciitis.
+I have learned that it was a combination of treatments and products that have helped me recover from plantar fasciitis.
 In this article I will only discuss the stretching exercises for plantar fasciitis that I did that have helped me.

 Focus on more than just the foot